 (a) Deliberating and adopting the strategies, goals and activities of IndustriALL for the next four years.

-(b) Reviewing, considering, and, where appropriate, approving submitted reports, including the Secretariat report, the financial report, the report of the internal and external Auditors, and the reports on the work of the Executive Committee.
+(b) Reviewing, and, where appropriate, approving submitted reports, including the Secretariat report, the financial report, the report of the internal and external auditors, and the reports on the work of the Executive Committee.